AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/grant-access.md

 >
 >There is an entire documentation journey dedicated to onboarding your team onto AEM as a Cloud service, linked to in the [Additional Resources section](#additional-resources) of this document, if you need additional details about the process.

+## Responsible Role {#responsible-role}

+This part of the journey applies to the Cloud Manager administrator.

 ## Requirements {#requirements}

 You need to have access to the Admin Console as well as be an administrator of your organization.